nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a person while all persons are being shown

    1. Prerequisites: List all persons using the `list all/` command.
-Multiple persons in the list.
+Ensure there are multiple persons in this list.

    1. Test case: `delete 1,2`<br>
-      Expected: First and second contact is deleted from the list.
+      Expected: First and second person is deleted from the list.
 Names of the deleted people shown in the display message.
    2. Test case: `delete 1,1,1,2`<br>
-      Expected: First and second contact is deleted from the list.
+      Expected: First and second person is deleted from the list.
 Names of the deleted people shown in the display message.
    3. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details about invalid format shown in the display message.
    4. Test case: `delete 1,10000`<br>